Aline B. Saarinen: Early life and education

+Career

 Art and architecture critic

-Aline obtained a job with Art News magazine in 1944, becoming managing editor from 1946 to 1948.
-From 1948 to 1953 she was associate art editor and critic at The New York Times, and published articles on art and cultural trends in various magazines.
+She obtained a job with Art News magazine in 1944, and was the magazine's managing editor from 1946 to 1948.
+From 1948 to 1953, she was associate art editor and critic at The New York Times and published articles on art and cultural trends in various magazines.
 She frequently wrote about modern architecture and the link between modern art and architecture.

 Aline divorced Joseph Louchheim in 1951.
-In January 1953 she went to Detroit to interview the Finnish-born architect Eero Saarinen, who had recently been acclaimed for his General Motors Technical Center.
+In January 1953, she went to Detroit to interview the Finnish-born architect Eero Saarinen, who had recently been acclaimed for his General Motors Technical Center.
 They were attracted to each other at once.
-Her profile of Saarinen, titled Now Saarinen the Son, appeared in The New York Times Magazine on 23 April 1953.
-She married Saarinen in 1954, moving to Bloomfield Hills, Michigan, where his firm had its headquarters.
+Her profile of Saarinen, titled Now Saarinen the Son, appeared in The New York Times Magazine on April 23, 1953.
+She married Saarinen in 1954 and moved to Bloomfield Hills, Michigan, where his firm had its headquarters.

 After their marriage, Aline stopped writing on architecture owing to potential conflict of interest.
-She continued writing for the Times as an associate art critic, now using the byline Aline B. Saarinen.
-She became "Head of Information Service" at Eero Saarinen & Associates, a job that included bringing her husband's work to the attention of magazine editors with whom she had once worked.

-In December that year they had a son, Eames.
-In 1957, Aline was awarded a Guggenheim Fellowship with which she wrote the best selling book The Proud Possessors, a collection of biographies of American art collectors.
+She continued writing for The New York Times as an associate art critic under the byline Aline B. Saarinen.
+She became Head of Information Service at Eero Saarinen & Associates, a job that included bringing her husband's work to the attention of magazine editors with whom she had once worked.
+In December of that year, they had a son, Eames.
+In 1957, Aline was awarded a Guggenheim Fellowship during which she wrote the best selling book The Proud Possessors, a collection of biographies of American art collectors.
 Eero died suddenly in 1961.
-Aline stayed with the firm while unfinished projects were completed and in 1962 edited the book Eero Saarinen on His Work.
+Aline stayed with the firm while unfinished projects were completed.
+In 1962, she edited the book Eero Saarinen on His Work.

 Television

 In 1962, Saarinen first appeared on television, discussing art.
 The show was successful, leading to demand for more appearances.
-In the fall of 1963 she became art and architecture editor for NBC's Sunday show, and art critic for their Today show.
+In the fall of 1963, she became art and architecture editor for NBC's Sunday show, and art critic for their Today show.
 She discussed a broad range of topics with a lively and original style.
 She also made many specials and documentaries, including The Art of Collecting, which aired in January 1964.
-In October 1964 she became a correspondent for NBC News, the third NBC woman reporter after Pauline Frederick and Nancy Dickerson.
+In October 1964, she became a correspondent for NBC News, the third NBC woman reporter after Pauline Frederick and Nancy Dickerson.
 Again, she covered a broad range of subjects.

 Saarinen was moderator on the show For Women Only, in which a panel answered questions from the audience, including ones on subjects such as birth control and abortion.
 During the 1960s, she served on the Design Advisory Committee of the Federal Aviation Administration, the U.S. Commission of Fine Arts from 1963 to 1971, and the New York State Council of the Arts.
 In 1970, Saarinen prepared a one-hour NBC program in celebration of the Metropolitan Museum of Art Centennial.

-In 1971, she was made head of NBC's Paris News Bureau, making her the first woman to run a network foreign bureau.
-She held this position until her death from a brain tumor on 13 July 1972.
+In 1971, she was made head of NBC's Paris news bureau, making her the first woman to head a network's foreign bureau.
+She held this position until her death from a brain tumor on July 13, 1972.